 Potassium is an important mineral and electrolyte that helps with the function of muscles and nerves.
 Too little potassium in the bloodstream causes a condition called hypokalemia.

 Goats milk also contains oligosaccharides, which can act as a prebiotic in the body.
 Prebiotics will help balance and maintain a healthy gastrointestinal tract, which can help prevent constipation and diarrhea.
 They work by supporting the growth of good bacteria, which help with digestion and fight off bad bacteria.
+It is also rich in probiotics or beneficial bacteria.

 How Do I Feed My Cat Goat Milk?